damian-pastorini/reldens-skills/README.md

 then the player will learn the new skills to follow the path.
 This will allow you to create any kind of "classes" / "profession" / "paths" system.

+- We will provide with a Levels manager, so we can use it for:

     - Increase player levels based on experience points.

     - Win new skills based on levels or just experience amount.

+- Skills could be affected by levels in different ways, for example an attack type skill damage could be multiplied by the level factor.

 ## Documentation